ABOUT HOPS, HPA AND OUR FARMS

 Rostrevor Hop Gardens & Buffalo River Valley

-Our Victorian farms’ history dates all the way back to the Gold Rush.
-William Panlook was one of 40,000 Chinese who emigrated to Australia in search of a fortune, but he didn’t find it until he planted hops in the 1890s.
+Our Victorian farms history dates all the way back to the Gold Rush.
+William Panlook was the son of a Chinese immigrant who came to Australia in search of a fortune, but didn’t find it until his family planted hops in the 1890s.
 The farms are now spread over 300 hectares capable of producing more than 700 metric tonnes of hops a year.
 They are located in Victoria’s High Country, 300km or a 3.5-hour drive from Melbourne.
 The conditions that make High Country the perfect place for growing hops also make the region a world-class tourism destination.

 The coastal capital of Victoria is Australia’s mecca of all things trendy and tasty.
 Melbourne’s hidden spaces and iconic laneways offer up eclectic nightlife, sensational dining, a dynamic arts scene and more.